markjacksonfishing/katacoda/secure/secure-image-scanning-and-ci-cd/step11.md

 In case one image scan reports that the image contains vulnerabilities, or the policy constraints are not met, we can create an alert to inform about the issue.
+You can set this functionallity at **Policies > Runtime Policies > Add Policy**.
+To find more about policies, check other {classrooms](https://www.katacoda.com/sysdig/courses/secure).

 ![New Alert](/sysdig/courses/secure/secure-image-scanning-and-ci-cd/assets/image26.png)